etijskens/wetppr/docs/chapter-3.md

 Distributed memory programs are considerably more complex to write, as the communication must be explicitly handled by the programmer, but may use as many processes as you want.
 Transformation of a sequential program into a distributed memory program is often a big programming effort.
-The most common framework is [MPI](https://www.mpi. org).
+The most common framework is [MPI](https://www.mpi.org) .
+MPI is available in C/C++/Fortran and also in Python by the [mpi4py](https://mpi4py.readthedocs.io/en/stable/) module.

 ## Hybrid memory parallelization